projectweekend/Pi-Pin-Manager/README.md

 * `mode` - This controls whether the pin will be used for input or output.
 Accepted values are: `IN`, `OUT`.
 (Required)
 * `initial` - This controls the starting value of the pin.
 Accepted values are: `LOW`, `HIGH`.
 (Optional - defaults to `LOW`)
 * `resistor` - This controls the software defined pull up/pull down resistor available in the Broadcom SOC.
 Accepted values are: `PUD_UP`, `PUD_DOWN`.
 (Optional - defaults to none)
-* `event` - Work in progress...
-This is used in combination with a pin set to input mode (`mode: IN`).
+* `event` - This is used in combination with a pin set to input mode (`mode: IN`).
 Accepted values are: `RISING`, `FALLING`, `BOTH`.
-* `handler` - Work in progress...
-This is used in combination with an `event` to designate a function to call when an `event` happens.
+* `handler` - This is used in combination with an `event` to designate a function to call when an `event` happens.
 This value should correspond to a function defined in your handler class.
-* `bounce` - Work in progress...
-This can be used when an `event` is defined to prevent multiple `handler` calls being fired accidentally.
+* `bounce` - This can be used when an `event` is defined to prevent multiple `handler` calls being fired accidentally.
 The value is the number of milliseconds to wait before detecting another `event`.

 **Note:**